Visit srm.vcu.edu for university updates and recommendations regarding COVID-19.

 COVID-19 Health Advisory

-The current COVID-19 Community Level in Richmond is MEDIUM.
+The current COVID-19 Community Level in Richmond is HIGH.

 Community levels are defined by the CDC as low, medium, or high based on hospitalization data and the number of new COVID cases in the area.
 Community levels are used as a guide to help make personal decisions about which preventive measures to take against COVID.